sagemath/sagewiki_to_gh-2022-10-10/grants/09/compmath/proposal/projects.md

 \item \emph{Widen support for left- and right- variants} of various commands.
 In other words, better support the two views of a matrix:  a collection of row vectors, or a collection of column vectors.
 Currently Sage has a bias towards rows (vectors on left of a matrix) which some users find unnatural.

-\item \emp{Improve support for numpy data types}.  numpy is a popular Python package for computations with mult-dimensional arrays.
+\item \emph{Improve support for numpy data types}.  numpy is a popular Python package for computations with mult-dimensional arrays.
 Currently it is awkward to move between numpy's data representations and Sage's.

 \item There are about 90 open linear algebra tickets to mine for more ideas\dots